pushpabrol/co-auth-with-spa-js/README.md

 3. **Password Reset:**
    - Users can reset their password by clicking on the 'Change Password' link on the login page.
    - They need to provide their email address, and a password reset link will be sent to them.

-### Implementation of Cross-Origin Authentication in Our Sample

-In this sample application, we've implemented Auth0's Cross-Origin Authentication to manage user authentication.
-This method is crucial for the embedded login form experience, especially when our application and the Auth0 server are on different domains ( this will only work on browsers that allow 3rd party cookies).

-#### 1. User Login

-For the login functionality, the application posts the user's credentials to Auth0's `/co/authenticate` endpoint.
-This call returns a `login_ticket`, which is then used to build a URL for Auth0's `/authorize` endpoint using the auth0 spa js.
-The application then redirects the user to this URL, where Auth0 handles the authentication process.
-The `/co/authenticate` endpoint plays a vital role in our application.
-The response from this endpoint is crucial for proceeding with the authentication process.

 ## Configuration